leozhangML/leozhangML.github.io/_posts/2023-11-26-manifold_vi.md

 description: description of my master's thesis
 ---

+This is an excert from my master's thesis, for which the code can be found [here](https://github.com/leozhangML/manifold_vi).

 The manifold hypothesis states that naturally generated, high-dimensional data, such as images or neural activity, should be expected to lie around some low-dimensional manifold.
 This has been justified by the fact that natural data is generated under physical constraints which limit its intrinsic complexity.
 The success of machine learning methods, such as neural networks, on high-dimensional data can thus be explained by their ability to exploit this latent, low-dimensional structure.